BruceTraining/Claude-Agent-SDK/travel-agent-better/README.md

 When Claude calls `search_flights`, the SDK automatically executes the tool, feeds the result back to Claude, and lets Claude generate the final response.
-You don't write that loop — the SDK handles it.
+You don't write that loop because the SDK handles it.
 This is what makes the Agent SDK more than just an API wrapper.

 ### 4. System Prompt Didn't Change

 Compare the system prompt in this version to the naive version.
 They're nearly identical.
-The prompt was always good — the delivery mechanism was the problem.
+The prompt was always good but the delivery mechanism was the problem.
 The right architecture (ClaudeSDKClient + tools) makes the same prompt work the way it was intended to.

-## What's Next

-This example demonstrates the core pattern.
-To build a production flight booking agent, you would:

-- Replace the mock `search_flights` data with a real flight API
-- Add a `book_flight` tool for completing the reservation
-- Use WebSockets or SSE for real-time streaming responses
-- Use Managed Agents for persistent server-side sessions
-- Add authentication and user accounts
-- Replace `InMemorySessionStore` with a `SessionStore` backed by a database, Redis, or the filesystem so conversations survive restarts and scale beyond a single process